Israel has been victimised but it can relieve suffering of Gazans: Biden

-Israel has been badly victimised, but it should explore the opportunity to relieve the suffering of people in Gaza who have nowhere to go, US President Joe Biden said following his trip to Israel.
+Washington: Israel has been badly victimised, but it should explore the opportunity to relieve the suffering of people in Gaza who have nowhere to go, US President Joe Biden has said.

+President Biden made a show of solidarity with Israel during his visit to Tel Aviv on Wednesday and held talks with Prime Minister Benjamin Netanyahu.

 “Look, Israel has been badly victimised.
 But the truth is that if they have an opportunity to relieve the suffering of people who have nowhere to go, it’s what they should do.
 And if they don't, they'll be held accountable in ways that may be unfair,” Biden told reporters aboard Air Force One on his way back from Israel on Wednesday.

-“And my point to everyone is, look, if you have an opportunity to alleviate the pain, you should do it, period.
+“And my point to everyone is, look, if you have an opportunity to alleviate the pain, you should do it.
 And if you don't, you're going to lose credibility worldwide.
-And I think everyone understands that,” Biden said after he spent several hours in Israel in the aftermath of the terrorist strike from Hamas.
+And I think everyone understands that,” Biden said after he spent several hours in Israel in the aftermath of the terrorist strike from Hamas on October 7.

-Israel is likely planning retaliation and a possible ground invasion of Gaza against Hamas for its October 7 attack that killed around 1,400 people in Israel.
+Israel is likely planning retaliation and a possible ground invasion of Gaza against Hamas for its unprecedented attack on the country that killed more than 1,400 people.
+About 200 people are being held as captives in Gaza by Hamas militants.

+In turn, Israeli strikes on Gaza have killed at least 2,778 people.
+Another 1,200 people across Gaza are believed to be buried under the rubble, alive or dead, health authorities in Gaza said.

 The US has asked for massive humanitarian aid for the people of Gaza and is in the process of providing defence military assistance to Israel.